knaw-huc/annorepo/docs/install.md

 ## Configuring

-From version `0.8.0`, enabling authentication/authorization will be done by using either `config-with-auth.yml` or `config-without-auth.yml`
+From version `0.8.0`, enabling authentication/authorization is done by using either `config-with-auth.yml` or `config-without-auth.yml`
 These config files have some values that can be overridden by setting `AR_` environment variables:

 | environment variable   | default value                             | purpose                                                                                            |